Wouter Vrancken: Start of coaching career

+Mechelen

-Vrancken took charge at recently-relegated Mechelen in the summer of 2018, guiding the club back to the Belgian Pro League at the first attempt, winning Division 1B and the 2018-19 Belgian Cup, beating Gent 2-1 in the final at the King Baudouin Stadium.
+Vrancken took charge at recently-relegated Mechelen in the summer of 2018, guiding the club back to the Belgian Pro League at the first attempt, winning Division 1B and the 2018–19 Belgian Cup, beating Gent 2–1 in the final at the King Baudouin Stadium.
 Mechelen are the first club ever to do such a double, and only the second club in history from outside the Belgian top-flight to win the Cup.

-However, due to match-fixing investigations from the season Mechelen were relegated (2017–18) prior to Vrancken's hiring, the Yellow-Reds were not allowed defend the Cup or to play in the 2019-20 UEFA Europa League.
+However, due to match-fixing investigations from the season Mechelen were relegated (2017–18) prior to Vrancken's hiring, the Yellow-Reds were not allowed defend the Cup or to play in the 2019–20 UEFA Europa League.

-Vrancken steered Mechelen into top-eight finishes for the next three seasons - the highest being sixth in the curtailed 2019-20 season - but feeling the club were not ambitious enough to start competing higher up the table, departed for Racing Genk in the summer of 2022.
+Vrancken steered Mechelen into top-eight finishes for the next three seasons - the highest being sixth in the curtailed 2019–20 season - but feeling the club were not ambitious enough to start competing higher up the table, departed for Racing Genk in the summer of 2022.

+Racing Genk

-Losing their opening game of the season 3-2 away to champions Club Brugge, Genk then went on an unbeaten run of 15 games, winning 14, propelling them to the top of the 2022-23 Belgian Pro League.
-They would stay top to the end of the regular season, qualifying Racing for the 2023-24 UEFA Europa Conference League, ahead of the 2022-23 title play-offs against Union St-Gilloise, Royal Antwerp and Club Brugge.
+Losing their opening game of the season 3–2 away to champions Club Brugge, Genk then went on an unbeaten run of 15 games, winning 14, propelling them to the top of the 2022–23 Belgian Pro League.
+They would stay top to the end of the regular season, qualifying Racing for the 2023–24 UEFA Europa Conference League, ahead of the 2022–23 title play-offs against Union St-Gilloise, Royal Antwerp and Club Brugge.

 Vrancken was named Coach of the Year for 2022 at the Belgian Golden Shoe Awards, off the back of their long unbeaten run.
 After split of points according to the rules of the Championship Playoffs, Genk lost some ground in the final run-in, but was in contention for the title in the last round along with Royal Union and Antwerp.
 In the final minutes, Antwerp won the title while Racing finished second.

 Genk failed to reach the CL group stage, as well as Europa League group stage and moved to Conference League group stage but failed to progress.
 The team secured the Championship Playoffs in the Jupiler Pro League on the last day of the regular season.
 Midway through the Championship Playoffs, Vrancken expressed desire to depart next season resulting in him being sacked by the club three rounds before the end of the championship.

+Gent

+On 5 June 2024, he became the head coach of Gent.
+He then departed the club on 21 January 2025.

+Sint-Truiden

+In April that year, he was appointed as head coach of Sint-Truiden.
+Vrancken secured a third placed league finish for Sint-Truiden, their highest position in sixty years and secured European football.
+He was named as coach of the year, before leaving the club to seek other opportunities.